 (Matt.
 27: 37-43) While the soldiers sit and stare; (Psa.
 22:6-8) as had been prophesied (Matt.
 27:42) the strolling Chief priests, elders and scribes look at Jesus with cruel, smirking expressions, wag their heads with scorn and revile Jesus with hateful, mocking words; “He saved others; Himself He cannot save.”

 They told the truth but for the wrong reason!
-Jesus could not save Himself because if He had no man could have ever had a way to be saved!
+Jesus could not save Himself because if He had no man could have ever had a way to be saved (Rev. 21:1 thru 22:5 esp.
+21:1 & 3) and go live forever in the new heaven and new earth with God!
 (John 3:14-16) Jesus loved us that much!
 Jesus knew He was the only chance this writer would ever have to be saved.
 Only one of us could be saved, Him or me!
 Oh my Lord and my God, He couldn't save Himself because He loved me that much!
 What about you?

 THINK OF THE MAGNITUDE OF THE HORRIBLE IRONY THAT: The Jews are almost ready to go kill the sacrificial lambs to celebrate the physical Passover that freed them from physical bondage in Egypt.